stampchain-io/stamps_sdk/docs/src101specs.md

   "data":{
   "btc": "bc1q7epcly9u55yut5k7ykmlcyrp87knt8gxd7knnt"
   },//(Object of string value, can include multi key-value pairs)record data,  this is an example to bind with btc address and set eth address as null.
-  "prim":"true" //"true" makes this domain as a primary one to bind with this address.If you don't need this, make it as "false".
+  "prim": "true" //"true" makes this domain as a primary one to bind with this address.If you don't need this, make it as "false".
 }
 ```